mr-suw/ioBroker.wms-webcontrol-pro/README.md

 ## wms-webcontrol-pro adapter for ioBroker

 Control your vertical blinds over the WMS webcontrol pro in your local area network.
 No cloud access required.
-My thanks goes to the developers of the python library from MartijnTuinstra/WaremaWMSApi, which I did migrate to nodejs.
+Big thank you goes to the developers of the python library from MartijnTuinstra/WaremaWMSApi, which I did migrate to nodejs.

+Note: This is not an official control vendor software of the WMS webcontrol pro device.

 ## Developer manual